silvacms/documentation/source/silva/buildout/extending.rst

 Example
 ```````

-Here, is a full example of a buidout configuration with new
+Here is a full example of a buidout configuration with new
 software.
 Not handled by the buildout file we put the `ZMysqlDA
 <http://www.zope.org/Members/adustman/Products/ZMySQLDA>`_ adapter
 into the ``products`` folder of the Buildout tree.